tldr-pages/tldr/pages/common/vimdiff.md

 # vimdiff

 > Open up to four files in vim and show their differences between them.
-> See `vim` documentation for how to edit and navigate within a window.
+> See `vim` documentation for working with files and navigating within a window.

 - Open two files and show the differences (up to four files can be compared):